Hilary Swank: Career

 In 2012, Swank's audiobook recording of Caroline Knapp's Pack of Two: The Intricate Bond Between People and Dogs was released at Audible.com.
 In 2013, she starred in the television film Mary and Martha alongside Brenda Blethyn.
 In 2014, Swank played the lead role of Kate Parker, a woman whose life is shattered when she develops the degenerative disease ALS, in You're Not You.
 The film co-starred Emmy Rossum and Josh Duhamel.
 In 2015, she was listed as one of BBC's 100 Women.

 In 2017, she appeared in Steven Soderbergh's heist comedy Logan Lucky, as Special Agent Sarah Grayson, alongside Channing Tatum and Daniel Craig, and portrayed lawyer Colette Hughes in Bille August's drama film 55 Steps.
 In 2018, Swank starred in and executive produced the Alzheimer's disease drama film What They Had, directed by Elizabeth Chomko.
 Also in 2018, she portrayed Gail Getty in the first season of FX's anthology series Trust.
 Swank was reported to star as Laura Murphy in Alejandro González Iñárritu's drama series The One Percent.

 In July 2019, Swank was cast in the thriller film The Hunt, opposite Betty Gilpin.
 Before its release, the film's plot, about deadly violence between political liberals and conservatives caused controversy, after which its release was delayed by Universal from the original date of September 2019.
 Swank commented on the situation, stating: "No one's seen the film.
 You can't really have a conversation about it without understanding what it's about."
 The film was released in 2020, and received mixed reviews.
-In September 2020, Swank portrayed Emma, an astronaut, in the Netflix science drama series Away, which was cancelled after one season.
+In September 2020, Swank portrayed Emma, an astronaut, in the Netflix science drama series Away, which was canceled after one season.
 For both The Hunt and Away, Swank earned a total of three nominations at the 2021 Critics' Choice Super Awards.